island-is/island.is/libs/application/template-api-modules/README.md

 })
 ```

-## Custom error messages and error handling
+### Custom Error Messages and Error Handling

-Within your service you can throw a TemplateApiError and provide it with an `ErrorReason` object and a status code.
+Within your service, you can throw a `TemplateApiError` and provide it with an `ErrorReason` object and a status code.

 ```typescript
 throw new TemplateApiError(